topo-gps/ios-manual/en/routes/routes_plan.rst

    *The route planner with no route planned.*

-In the bottom of the screen you find an overlay with a search bar and several buttons with which you can use to control the route planner.
+In the bottom of the screen you find an overlay with a search bar and several buttons which you can use to control the route planner.

-To reset the route planner, you have to press More > Reset in the planner overlay.
+To reset the route planner, you have to press 'More > Reset' in the planner overlay.
 The route points and the routes will then be removed.

 To undo an action you have to press the ‘Undo’ button (circle with return arrow) in the planner.
 You can undo all actions in the planner until the undo button becomes light blue.